thorehusfeldt/wcfd/index.md

 * Some twenty different programming languages are accepted, including Java, Python, JavaScript, and various C dialects.
   See the [Kattis language overview](https://open.kattis.com/help) for the full list.
 * Teams must register before the event; anonymous participation is fine.
 Registration opens 15:30 on site.
-* After solving a problem (and having it accepted on the server), immediately walk up to the bar and tell the bartender which team you are on.
+* After your team solves a problem (and having it accepted on the server), you will get a drinks tickets for the bar.

 Previous events
 ---------------